cogdog/tru-collector/install.md

-# How to Installi the TRU Collector Theme
+# How to Install the TRU Collector Theme

 [:house: TRU Collector](README.md) |
 [:mag: Examples in Action](examples.md)  |